input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 stakeholder with enough stake appears or when an existing certificate expires, a new certificate should be generated and submitted to the network. `VssCertificate`s are stored in blocks.

+PVSS scheme by Schoenmakers uses share verification information which also includes a commitment to the secret.
+It is also used as a commitment in Ouroboros protocol.
+PVSS scheme has been implemented over the elliptic curve secp256r1.
+For more details about PVSS implementation see **TODO**.

 ## Block Generation Time